jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 ### Seasonality & Fourier Series

-From harmonics in pendulum & vibrations, even in light waves & string theory itself, the power of $\pi$ as a universal constant, representing circles & waves (euler's famous equation), is reflective as to the way physicists & mathematicians see the world (full of circles they say).
+From harmonics in pendulum & vibrations, even in light waves & string theory itself, the power of $$\pi$$ as a universal constant, representing circles & waves (euler's famous equation), is reflective as to the way physicists & mathematicians see the world (full of circles they say).

 In mathematics, the **fourier series** is an extremely powerful series that, in short, without me having to explain in details, **fit any mathematically defined entity** through **adding pairs of sine & cosine wave functions,** which are just combinations of drawing many circles under different initial conditions (aka where we place our pencils to start).